-Games Fit and Slim People Play

-Games For Accelerating Learning
+Games Fit and Slim People Play Games Prolific Writers Play Games for Relationship Selling Games Great Lovers Play Games for Accelerating Learning Games Business Experts Play Games for Mastering Fear

-Games Prolific Writers Play

-Games for Relationship Selling

-Games Great Lovers Play

-Games Great Lovers Play

 Fast forward a few more years and when I revised and shortened the original book, Frame Games, I re-titled it Winning the Inner Game.
 These works keep selling so during 2012, each of the following books have been reprinted and put into the larger book form that we now use at Neuro-Semantic Publications (NSP).